 Our FinTech products and services include solutions that we offer to gaming operators to provide their patrons with financial access and funds-based services supporting digital, cashless and physical cash options across mobile, assisted and self-service channels along with related loyalty and marketing tools, and other information-related products and services.
+We also develop and offer mobile-first applications aimed at enhancing patron engagement for customers in the casino, sports, entertainment, and hospitality industries.
 These solutions include:

-- access to cash at gaming facilities via ATM debit withdrawals, credit card financial access transactions, and POS debit card purchase at casino cage, kiosk and mobile POS devices; - access to cashless funding through the CashClub Wallet® and QuikTicket, - check warranty services, - self-service fully integrated kiosks and related maintenance services; - self-service loyalty tools, promotion management software and loyalty kiosks and related maintenance services; - compliance, audit, and data software; - a credit bureau focused on casino credit with data and reporting services; - marketing and promotional based services; and

-• other ancillary offerings.
+- access to cash at gaming facilities via ATM debit withdrawals, credit card financial access transactions, and POS debit card purchase at casino cages, kiosk and mobile POS devices; - access to cashless funding through the CashClub Wallet® and QuikTicket; - check warranty services; - self-service fully integrated kiosks and related maintenance services; - self-service loyalty tools, promotion management software and loyalty kiosks and related maintenance services; - compliance, audit, and data software; - a credit bureau focused on casino credit with data and reporting services; - marketing and promotional based services; and - other ancillary offerings.